Skip to content

 CAN bus

-Still under developement
+Still under development

-Can bus will allow you to connect external grippers and additional axes.
+CAN bus will allow you to connect external grippers and additional axes.
+There are 2 CAN buses.
+Note that CAN2 is not soldered by default.

-SSG48 Gripper
+SSG48 gripper

-If building your own robot and gripper make sure you follow the wiring instructions.
-Failing to do that can destroy your gripper and control board.
+The gripper connects to the connector shown above on the PAROL6 robotic arm.
+If building your own robot and gripper, make sure you follow the wiring instructions — failing to do so can destroy your gripper and control board.
+Test the PAROL6 robot first, then attach the gripper.
+Troubleshooting both at the same time is difficult.

 Change in main.cpp